tasharen/ngui/Assets/NGUI/ReadMe.txt

 -----------------
  Version History
 -----------------

+1.70:
+- NEW: Right click stuff has been replaced by just 'lastTouchID' with added support for the middle mouse button.

 1.69:
 - NEW: Added right-click support by simply adding an optional integer parameter to the OnClick event.